taazarel/Voheim/story/pcNotesH.md

 Aesh got a new armor set and bracers.
 Skërlitë got a bunch of magical chaos potions and a deck of cards.
 **Crimson Scar rallies an army in Beausi to go to war against the king.**
+The party went to open the Library of Aga.
+Discovering that it is stopped in time, and will be opened by 9 artifacts.